trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_dsreader.md

 ---
 ## Dataset Reader

-You can find a self-paced tutorial for the dataset reader example application on the [TAP community website](https://community.trustedanalytics.org/docs/DOC-1042).
+You can find a self-paced tutorial for the dataset reader example application on the TAP community website titled [Data to Dashboard](https://community.trustedanalytics.org/docs/DOC-1042).